YMFE/ykit/README.md

 # Ykit [![CircleCI](https://circleci.com/gh/YMFE/ykit.svg?style=shield)](https://circleci.com/gh/YMFE/ykit)

 It's a pain to set webpack configs for various apps.
-Ykit offers reliable encapsulated configuration and help you manage it.
-You can start to run an app easily and customize your project through ykit's flexable config.
+Using plugins, ykit offers reliable encapsulated configuration and help you manage it.
+You can set up an app easily and customize your project through ykit's flexable config.

 ## Quick Start